lidiettes/lidiettes/README.md

 ---

  💡     Hi!
-I'm backend developer at @seatcode and I'm working in a gamification project for Audi.
+I'm backend developer at @seatcode

  👀      I’m interested in travel, danish design, pasta and hygge.